Primechain/primechain-api-docs/docs/usecases/trade_chain.md

 }
 ```

-### 1.4 Creating addresses
+# 4. Creating addresses

+Every node has a default address.
 If required, additional addresses can be created on a node using `get /api/v1/create_entity`.
 The following are generated:
 1. public key
 2. private key
 3. primechain address